-This course introduces the economics of sustainable energy.
-Using a variety of graphical and analytical tools, the course introduces basic concepts and tools in the economic analysis of sustainable energy.
-Besides covering the basics of energy and environmental economics, the course pays particular attention to the economics of sustainable energy sources.
+This course provides quantitative insights into the economics of sustainable energy.
+Using a variety of graphical and analytical tools, the course prepares students to apply sophisticated concepts and tools in the economic analysis of sustainable energy.
+Besides covering energy and environmental economics, the course pays particular attention to the economics of sustainable energy sources.
 Economics of renewable energy, energy efficiency, and nuclear power are also considered.
 Topics covered also include economics of positive and negative externalities, carbon pricing and markets, and other sustainable energy policies.
 Students learn through lectures, readings, and a number of individual and group assignments for hands-on experience.

 This course serves as an in-depth survey of distributed and renewable energy sources.
 Due to rapid technological advances, sustainable energy sources such as solar and wind power are increasingly competitive with fossil fuels and nuclear power.
 What is more, interest in distributed energy generation including rooftop solar, mini-grids, and home systems offers new opportunities for resilience and rural electrification in remote areas.
 These energy sources face a number of specific techno-economic, regulatory, and political challenges.
 Students gain detailed knowledge of distributed and renewable energy, their potential, and challenges to expanding them.